abienvenu/Kyela/README.md

 ```
 * Point your browser to http://localhost:8042/

-After a reboot or a docker stop, you may want to start the application again:
+After a reboot, you may want to start the application again:
 ```bash
 $ docker start kyela
 ```